aws-solutions-library-samples/osml-data-intake/README.md

 **Prerequisites:**
 - Ensure that your AWS credentials are configured properly in the environment.
 - Make sure that you have the AWS CLI installed and configured.
-- Deploy the image handler infrastructure using the [guidance package](https://github.com/aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws)
+- Deploy the osml-data-intake infrastructure using the [guidance package](https://github.com/aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws)

 **Run the Test Command:**